 All applications must be submitted online at www.vilawportal.com, and more information about Dickinson Wright can be found online at www.nalpcanada.com.

 For Articling Student Applicants: While the firm does the majority of its recruiting through the On-Campus Interview process, Dickinson Wright also accepts applications from students for articling positions.
 Such applications are accepted from the beginning of August of the year before students enter their third year of law school.

-All applications should include a cover letter, resume, undergraduate transcript (photocopy of original transcript), law school transcript (photocopy of original transcript), list of upper year courses, reference letters and should be submitted to Janice Feheley - email@example.com.
+All applications should include a cover letter, resume, undergraduate transcript (photocopy of original transcript), law school transcript (photocopy of original transcript), list of upper year courses, and should be submitted to Melissa Eisen - email@example.com.
+Reference letters are optional.